sean00002/QBiC-SELEX/README.md

 ```
 ## Input Formats

-You can provide variants in two ways:
+Users can provide variants in two ways:

 ### Option 1: Variant Coordinates
 Provide chromosome, position, and alleles - sequences will be extracted automatically (genome file is needed in the `genome/` directory):